skirino/croma/README.md

     {:error, {:invalid_value, [S, I]}}
     ```

-- Some helper modules for "per-field module"s that are passed as options to `use Croma.Struct` (e.g. `I` in the above example) are available.
+- Some helper modules for "per-field module"s that are passed as options to `use Croma.Struct` (`I` in the above example) are available.
     - Wrappers of built-in types such as `Croma.String`, `Croma.Integer`, etc.
     - Utility modules such as `Croma.SubtypeOfString` to define "subtypes" of existing types.
     - Ad-hoc module generators defined in `Croma.TypeGen`.